Lighthouse Friends Home Page

 The outline of the Chandeleur Islands has been aptly described as “a crescent moon in the final phase, a sandy arc extending north and south, bulging eastward at the center.”
 This prominent string of islands is located roughly sixty miles east of New Orleans and thirty miles south of Biloxi.
 Ships headed to New Orleans via Lake Pontchartrain and the Rigolets, pass just north of the islands, while those bound for the mouth of the Mississippi pass south of the islands.

-The first lighthouse on the islands was constructed of brick and went into service in March of 1848.
-The tower rose to a height of fifty-five feet, but its existence was cut short in August of 1852 by a hurricane that swept over the islands and toppled the lighthouse.
+On March 3, 1847, Congress appropriated $12,000 for a lighthouse on the Chandeleur Islands, and a brick tower went into service in March 1848.
+The tower rose to a height of fifty-five feet and displayed a fixed white light using nine lamps set in fourteen-inch reflectors.
+The station must not have been a very desirable one as three different keepers cared for the light in its first year of service.
+The lighthouse’s existence was cut short in August 1852 by a hurricane that swept over the islands and toppled the lighthouse.

-Appropriations were soon made for a replacement tower, but the worst outbreak of yellow fever in the history of New Orleans disrupted the project, and the tower was not completed until 1855.
+Congress appropriated $15,000 on March 3, 1853 for a replacement tower, but the worst outbreak of yellow fever in the history of New Orleans disrupted the project, and the tower was not completed until 1855.
 The second tower, constructed of brick and shown at right, exhibited its light from a fourth-order Fresnel at a focal plane of fifty feet.
+The keeper’s dwelling, located near the tower, stood atop five screwpiles.

-During the Civil War, the Chandeleur Island Lighthouse was captured by Union forces before the Confederates had time to remove its lighting apparatus.
-Sailors from Union warships cared for the light until a civilian keeper could be found.
-John H. Elder was hired on as keeper.
-His loyalty to he North was questioned when it was reported that a Southern blockade running vessel was receiving assistance from signals displayed from the tower.
-Elder was reprimanded, but allowed to retain his position after swearing his allegiance to the Union.
+During the Civil War, Union forces captured Chandeleur Island Lighthouse in 1861 before the Confederates had time to remove its lighting apparatus.
+The commanding officer of the USS Massachusetts reportedly removed the lens but it was returned to the tower and activated later in 1861, making it the first light on the Gulf of Mexico to be relit by Union forces.
+Sailors from Union warships cared for the light until John H. Edler, a civilian, was hired as keeper.
+His loyalty to the North was questioned when it was reported that a Southern blockade-running vessel was receiving assistance from signals displayed from the tower.
+Edler was reprimanded but allowed to retain his position after swearing his allegiance to the Union.

 The tower managed to survive the war intact, but it would be buffeted by storms during the following years.
-By 1891 the tower’s foundation was compromised, and a hurricane in 1893 left the tower with a precarious lean.
+By 1891, the tower’s foundation was compromised, and a hurricane on October 1, 1893 left the tower with a precarious lean.
+The Daily Picayune for October 5, 1893 contained the following report on the lighthouse:

 Third Chandeleur Island Lighthouse